 LGIAsuper Services does not charge for general or single issue personal advice provided over the phone.

-The fee charged for advice that relates to superannuation may be deducted from your LGIAsuper account on request.
-The fees will be explained to you in detail if you ask for this advice.
+The fee charged for advice can potentially be deducted from your LGIAsuper.
+The fees will be explained to you in detail.

 For more detail on our financial advice services, please refer to our Financial Services Guide.